Bad Tie Rod Symptoms

 Bent tie rod from impact

-A pothole, curb strike, or accident can bend a tie rod, causing immediate alignment issues and bad tie rod symptoms including severe pulling and vibration.
+A pothole, curb strike, or accident can bend a tie rod, causing immediate alignment changes.
+A bent tie rod typically causes sudden pulling to one side, visible tire lean, and accelerated inside edge tire wear.
+The bend is often visible during a visual inspection under the vehicle.

 How to Diagnose It